Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 However, sometimes a supplement may be recommended if someone has trouble digesting minerals due to a health condition.

-In healthy adults, it’s extremely unlikely to consume too much manganese from food source alone.
+In healthy adults, it’s extremely unlikely to consume too much from food sources alone.
 Rather, people usually take in too much when consuming certain supplements.

 Supplement products promoted for osteoarthritis, for example, can include high levels in the form of chondroitin sulfate and glucosamine hydrochloride, which can bring someone’s intake above the tolerable upper limit for adults (11 milligrams per day).